gwu-libraries/gwu-libraries.github.io/README.md

 STG typically includes 2-3 graduate student programmers, each of which typically works with us for 1.5-2 years, so turn-over is a given.
 Thus, our software development processes need to be optimized for adding new team members and maintaining the contributions that they make while they’re here.

 We intend to continually iterate, refine, and experiment with the various practices in this document.
-Thus, these will be a living documents.
+Thus, this will be a living document.

 * [Project charters](ProjectCharters.md)
 * [Development task workflow](DevelopmentTaskWorkflow.md)